+Option Description

+View Status of all Service(s) Displays a View that lists the status of each Enterprise Architect service named in the config file, and its state.

+Satellite Service

-Start Satellite Service Starts the service.
+Start Starts the service.
 The service listens on the Satellite Port configured in any Analyzer Script Services Page.

-Stop Satellite Service Stops the service.
-Test Satellite Service Tests whether the service is running or not.
+Stop Stops the service.

+Test Tests the status of the Satellite Service, whether it is running or not.

+Agent Service